erikandersson96/portfolio-project-four/README.md

 ##### Features I aimed to achieve with this project:

-* To make the game `easy` to understand for the user.
+* To make the website `easy` to understand for the user.
-* Make sure that the game has good `instructions` through out the whole game so the user doesn't get confuesed.
+* Make sure that the website has good `UI and UX` through out the whole site so the user doesn't get confuesed.
-* To get people more educated about the sport of Formula One.
+* To make it easier for people to decide what they should eat for dinner.

 ---
-## How To Play
+## How To Use The Website

 This quiz consists of 6 or 12 questions, and the answer for each question will be either one of two options that are displayed underneath.